rapyuta-robotics/rapyuta-io-docs/hugo/content/updates/2019/september.md

 error or when devices are rebooted.

 #### Notable fixes
-* Added a secure flag to enhace security of cookies.
 * Fixed validation check errors on user given names for exposed parameter and endpoint fields.
-* Fixed expired authentication token bug when trying to access API documentation.
 * Added validation checks for user provided component executables.

 #### Documentation